hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 2. When i.alt2 is followed by f, substitute the default f with an alternate (f.alt2).
 3. As a result, every "if" in text gets substituted with `if`.

-OpenType doesn't support many-to-many substitutions directly, but I found a nice workaround.
-Here's the substitution rule for the keyword `localStorage`:
+OpenType doesn't support many-to-many substitutions directly, but [@behdad](https://typo.social/@behdad/112967180363218632) on Mastodon had a great suggestion: keywords could be elegantly colored by *chaining* contextual substitutions.

+To do this, I made a lookup which substitutes each letter with its colored variant.

+    lookup ALT_SUBS {
+        sub a by a.alt;
+        sub b by b.alt;
+        sub c by c.alt;
+        [etc.]
+        sub Y by Y.alt;
+        sub Z by Z.alt;
+    } ALT_SUBS;

+I moved this lookup rule to the [Prefix](https://handbook.glyphsapp.com/layout/standalone-lookups/) section, which just means it doesn't get applied automatically unlike the other lookups.

+Then, I made a lookup rule for each keyword in the contextual alternates section.
+Here's one for `console`:

-    lookup LOCALSTORAGE useExtension {
+    lookup console {
-      ignore sub @AllLetters l' o c a l S t o r a g e, l' o c a l S t o r a g e @AllLetters;
-      sub l' o c a l S t o r a g e by l.alt3 o.alt3 c.alt3 a.alt3 l.alt3 S.alt3 t.alt3 o.alt3 r.alt3 a.alt3 g.alt3;
-      sub l.alt3 o.alt3 c.alt3 a.alt3 l.alt3 S.alt3 t.alt3 o.alt3 r.alt3 a.alt3 g.alt3 o' c' a' l' S' t' o' r' a' g' e' by e.alt3;
+        ignore sub @AllLetters c' o' n' s' o' l' e';
+        ignore sub c' o' n' s' o' l' e' @AllLetters;
+        sub c' lookup ALT_SUBS
+            o' lookup ALT_SUBS
+            n' lookup ALT_SUBS
+            s' lookup ALT_SUBS
+            o' lookup ALT_SUBS
+            l' lookup ALT_SUBS
+            e' lookup ALT_SUBS;
-    } LOCALSTORAGE;
+    } console;

-First line tells it to ignore strings like `XlocalStorage` or `localStorages`, but not if there's a period like `localStorage.setItem()`.
+First two lines tells it to ignore strings like `Xconsole` or `consoles`, but not if there's a period like `console.log()`.

-The second line substitutes the first letter `l` with characters `localStorag` in their alternate color, resulting in a weird in-between state `localStoragocalStorage`.

-The third line substitutes the all of the remaining `ocalStorage` with a single, alternate color `e`.
-The final result is `localStorage`.
+The third line starts by replacing the first letter 'c' with its colored variant `c`, by using definitions from the other lookup table "ALT_SUBS".
+This repeats until each letter is replaced by its color variant, and the result is `console`.

-Identifying basic JavaScript keywords is fairly straightforward.
-The logic is the same for each keyword.
-I used a python script to generate them.
+Identifying JavaScript keywords is fairly straightforward.
+Logic is the same for each keyword, and I used a python script to generate them.

 #### HTML & CSS syntax rules